OnBlockIO/NEP11TemplatePy/README.md

 `TOKEN_SYMBOL` : replace with your desired SYMBOL

-`onNEP17Payment` : either leave as is, or uncomment the section with `abort()` to prevent any NEP17 to be sent to the contract (as a failsafe, but would prevent any minting fee logic), or add your own custom logic

 `mint` : either leave as is, to allow anyone to mint on the contract, or uncomment `verify()` to restrict minting to one of the authorized addresses